programmfabrik/fylr-gitbook/for-system-administrators/migration/restore.md

 ### `--continue`

-Defines the mode of the restoring (purge or continue)
+Defines the mode of the restoring (purge or continue).

 If this is `true`, the restore continues from the last point in the `progress.json` file, if a previous restore run was interrupted.